fangyuntao/Open-IM-SDK-Uniapp/README.md

 ## Integration

+- You can refer to the demo at [here](https://github.com/OpenIMSDK/Open-IM-Uniapp-Demo)

 ### Integrate SDK into your project

 - You can move folder  `Tuoyun-OpenIMSDK`  into your perject root folder `nativeplugins`